Set up subscriptions so customers can buy the same product on a recurring basis.

 The customer will receive an email notification automatically.
 Canceling a subscription doesn't automatically cancel the most recent order, but you can cancel and refund the order separately in the Orders panel.

 To stop offering a subscription product altogether, discontinue the subscription product.

 Cancel an order

-This is the best option if you want to refund a single order but continue the subscription for future renewals.
-To cancel an order, visit Cancelling and refunding orders.
+Canceling is the best option to refund a single order but continue the subscription for future renewals.
+To cancel an order, visit Canceling, and refunding orders.